South Carolina Historical Marker Program

 If a proposed marker does not meet the criteria of the South Carolina Historical Marker Program, the research fee will be refunded.

-After the final marker text is approved by the director of the South Carolina Department of Archives and History the applicant will send a separate check to:
+After the final marker text is approved by the director of the South Carolina Department of Archives and History the applicant will send a separate check for the marker to:

 P.O.
 Box 298